Sirius-AI-dev/pg-utilities/README.md

 ### `ub.util_jsonb_update`

 Updates a JSONB object with new values at specified paths.
 It supports various path syntaxes, including dot notation, quoted keys, and JSONPath expressions for arrays.
+Useful to update json attributes inside multi-level objects and/or arrays

 **Parameters:**